ashiq24/BEENE/README.md

         number_of_biological_variables: int,  Number of classes of the Biological variable
         reconstruction_weight: float, weight for auto-encoder reconstruction loss
         batch_weight: float,  weight for batch label prediction error
-        bio_weight: float, weight of biological label prediction error islarge : bool, Set to true for high dimensional dataset.
+        bio_weight: float, the weight of biological label prediction error islarge : bool, Set to true for the high dimensional dataset.
 The model uses a higher dropout rate in the input layer for high dimensional data.
         """
  evaluate_batch_iLisi(data, batch_var, bio_var, seed):